techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 1. Set the **Start** and **End** times according to the beginning and end of the talk itself.
 ![Highlighter Menu](https://raw.githubusercontent.com/techlahoma/broadcasting/master/TwitchHighlighting/Highlighter%20Menu.PNG)
-*Exclude the "dead time" (timer, introduction, etc) before the talk and please remember to keep about 30 seconds of "dead" time at the end of the video if possible.
-Use your best judgment for any awkward time before the talk begins or during the Q&A.*
+*Exclude the "dead time" (timer, introduction, etc) before the talk and please try to keep about 20 seconds of "dead" time at the end of the video if possible.
+Use your best judgment for any awkward time before the talk begins or during the Q&A. When in doubt, it's better to keep more content.*

 2. Click **Publish Highlights**.